London - In flight

-On arrival we transfer to the Empress Chiang Mai Hotel (4T), our base for two nights.
+On arrival we transfer to the Empress Chiang Mai Hotel (4T) or Suriwongse Hotel (3T+), our base for two nights.
 The remainder of the day is at leisure in Thailand’s attractive and laid-back northern capital.

 A morning sightseeing tour takes in the Thai Elephant Care Centre, a fascinating and poignant sanctuary for elderly elephants, and two of Chiang Mai’s finest temples - the atmospheric 15th century Wat Chedi Luang, and gleaming Wat Suan Dok Temple, with its gold and white stupas.
 After lunch at a local restaurant, there is time to relax or make your own explorations this afternoon.

 Neighbouring Chiang Rai, more peaceful still, is set in a region of exceptional natural beauty.
 We take some time to get to know the small city, with visits to the White Temple (truly breathtaking on a clear sunny day, its pinnacle roofs and embellishments reflected in still waters), the splendid Baan Dam (‘black house’) and Wat Phra Kaew, the temple of the emerald Buddha, set in lush surroundings.
-After an included local restaurant lunch, we make an excursion to two enthralling hill-tribe villages - those of the Yao and the Akha, the latter renowned for their exotic and beautiful costumes.
-Our hotel in Chiang Rai is the Imperial Golden Triangle Resort (3T).
+After an included lunch in a local restaurant, we make an excursion to two enthralling hill-tribe villages - those of the Yao and the Akha, the latter renowned for their exotic and beautiful costumes.
+Our hotel in the Golden Triangle, Chiang Rai is the Imperial Golden Triangle Resort (3T).

 The ‘Golden Triangle’ region actually owes its romantic-sounding moniker to the CIA, which historically monitored its opium production.
 Today we visit Chiang Rai’s Hall of Opium Museum to find out more about this mysterious substance and its 5,000-year history, which included wars for trading supremacy fought between Britain and China.
 Then, after lunch, we enjoy a pleasure boat trip on the Mekong and discover the temples of Chiang Saen, a UNESCO World Heritage Site.